lulav/LRS_Documentation/blog/2023-09-12-poliastro/index.md

 poliastro_maneuver
 poliastro_simple_orbit
 ```
 Select the launch file by pressing ```Enter``` button.
-Now the simulation is running in the CITROS server, and it will upload results to the CITROS database automaticly.
+Now the simulation is running in the CITROS server, and the results will be automatically uploaded to the CITROS database.

 ```bash
 created new batch_id: <your-batch-id-here>.
 Running on Citros cluster.
 See https://citros.io/batch/<your-batch-id-here>.